-Use this information to confirm your Degree Requirements, review your core courses, and choose your elective.
+Use this information to confirm your Degree Requirements, review your core courses, and choose your humanities and social sciences elective.
 Visit the UBC Course Schedule to browse courses, save them to a worklist, or view them in a timetable.

 A maximum of 3 credits in a language course can be used towards your degree requirements.